adjust/cocos2dx_sdk/doc/ios/ios.md

 Adjust2dx::setOfflineMode(true);
 ```

 Conversely, you can deactivate offline mode by calling `Adjust2dx::setOfflineMode` with `false`.
 When the adjust SDK is put
-back in online mode, all saved information is send to our servers with the correct time information.
+back in online mode, all saved information is sent to our servers with the correct time information.

 Unlike disabling tracking, **this setting is not remembered** between sessions.
 This means that the SDK is in online mode
 whenever it is started, even if the app was terminated in offline mode.